-At daily.dev, we collect articles from over 400 unique sources across the web.
+At daily.dev, we collect posts from over 400 unique sources across the web.
 All of our sources have been added following a request we got from the community.
 That's an essential part of our community-driven approach.

 We try our best to cover as much quality content as possible.
 But sometimes, it happens that you like to follow a particular source that's not in our current sources list.
 We understand that.
 That's why we have the option to request new sources!

 Learn more about how does daily.dev work.